What types of insight do councils have to work with?

 - Ensure there is a single senior sponsor to be accountable for the intelligence

-- Project manager clarifies accountabilities and expectations with a clear plan and structure
+- The project manager clarifies accountabilities and expectations with a clear plan and structure

-- Agree accountabilities between different providers of data you need to produce the intelligence
+- Agree on accountabilities between different providers of data you need to produce the intelligence

 - Build trust with people who need the intelligence and whose data you need